 “Venice is meant to be seen by boat.”
 That is what our guide Jennifer said to us while we waited at the pier for our private tour of Venice.
-We were taking a tour of the city by water taxi in a sleek and classic white boat where we lounged under the sun in the lap of luxury.
+We were taking a tour of one of the most romantic city’s on earth by water taxi in a sleek and classic white boat where we lounged under the sun in the lap of luxury.
 Jennifer was our guide to everything Venice and she is definitely an expert.

 We met Jennifer by the pier at the Piazza San Marco on the Grand Canal where we caught our boat for a two hour tour with her around town.
 This Aussie native moved here from London 30 years ago, met her husband a half after landing and has stayed every since.
 Elegant and chic she is exactly what we expected a resident of Venice to be.
 It really is one of the most sophisticated cities in the world.

 Changing our Perception of Venice

 We had already been in Venice for a day and weren’t overly blown away by this world famous city.
 It isn’t exactly the most off the beaten path of destinations and we were feeling overwhelmed by the crowds and underwhelmed by the service.
 However all that changed the minute we stepped onto our boat for an alternate tour of the city.

 Jennifer’s love for the city was contagious and as we learned more about this historical destination, we fell in love with it as well.
 Once on the boat and away from the hustle and bustle of the square, we could see why people have been lured to the city of love for centuries.
 An inspiration for many artists and musicians such as Vivaldi, Giovanni Bellini and Monteverdi, Venice is truly a work of art.